MetricNet: Recovering Metric Scale in Generative Navigation Policies: Acknowledgments

 \section{Acknowledgments}

 The authors gratefully acknowledge the scientific support and HPC resources provided by the Erlangen National High Performance Computing Center (NHR@FAU) of the Friedrich-Alexander-Universität Erlangen-Nürnberg (FAU) under the BayernKI project v106be.
 BayernKI funding is provided by Bavarian state authorities.
 We also acknowledge the support by the Körber European Science Prize.
+This work has been partially supported by the German Federal Ministry of Research, Technology and Space (BMFTR) under the Robotics Institute Germany (RIG).